Skip to content

 #Frequently Asked Questions

-#What does “Account Action Required” mean on Android?
+What does “Account Action Required” mean on Android?

-#Can I ignore the Account Action Required notification?
+Can I just ignore the notification?

-Technically yes, but you’ll lose sync for that account.
-Gmail stops fetching emails, Drive files won’t update, and Play Store apps tied to that account won’t download updates.
+You can, but the affected Google account stops syncing entirely.
+Gmail won’t fetch new emails, Drive files won’t update, and Play Store apps tied to that account won’t download updates.
+We recommend fixing it.

-#Does clearing Google Play Services cache delete my apps?
+Does clearing Google Play Services cache delete my apps?

-#Can a factory reset fix the Account Action Required error?
+Can a factory reset fix this error?

 Fone.tips Editorial Team